Beijing extends work-from-home order as COVID-19 cases rise | Health

 Beijing extends work-from-home order as COVID-19 cases rise

-Beijing extended orders for workers and students to stay home and ordered additional mass testing Monday as cases of COVID-19 again rose in the city.
+Beijing extended orders for workers and students to stay home and ordered additional mass testing Monday as cases of COVID-19 again rose in the Chinese capital.
 Beijing on Monday reported an uptick in cases to 99, rising from a previous daily average of around 50.

 - Country: